WENDY LANG, SENIOR ADVISOR FOR POLICY AND RESEARCH

 Prior to Dixon Center, Sara served as the newsletter editor and community services coordinator at Lincoln Military Housing (Now Liberty Military Housing) in San Diego as well as the administrative assistant and program coordinator at the San Diego Armed Services YMCA.
 In these positions, she facilitated activities to enrich the lives of those in the San Diego military community.
 Currently, Sara volunteers with several different military- and community-facing organizations.

-A proud Texan, Sara received her bachelor’s degree in Business Administration from Angelo State University in San Angelo, Texas.
+Sara received her bachelor’s degree in Business Administration from Angelo State University in San Angelo, Texas.

 ELIZABETH MURRAY-BELCASTER,